Denise speaks from her own experience. She has had many trials and difficulties in her own life and seeks to help others through theirs.

 Several times during the call, I had to have the caller repeat what he was saying because the call would break up and I couldn't hear the instructions given.
-He claimed that he needed to get another head set that worked better.
-I was afraid that I would do something wrong, and loose my credibility and legal standing as an honest citizen.
+He claimed that he needed to get another headset that worked better.
+I was afraid that I would do something wrong and lose my credibility and legal standing as an honest citizen.

 I was threatened with immediate arrest if I did not comply with the directives given.
 I was given no recourse but to comply or else law enforcement would be at my side and take me into custody.

-All throughout the call, I was questioning was was happening, not believing it was legitimate, and wondering how I could get out of it.
-I felt trapped, that there was no other recourse than to comply so that I could get the event over with and go on with my life.
+All throughout the call, I was questioning what was happening, not believing it was legitimate, and wondering how I could get out of it.
+I felt trapped, as though there was no other recourse than to comply so that I could get the event over with and go on with my life.

-Threats of arrest, threats that my name would not be cleared, threats that I had to give him the information off the money-packs in order for him to finish processing my information so that everything would be ready when I came into the Sheriff's office and completed the necessary to paperwork.
+The caller used threats of arrest, threats that my name would not be cleared, and threats that I had to give him the information off the money-packs in order for him to finish processing my information so that everything would be ready when I came into the sheriff's office and completed the necessary to paperwork.

-Once I arrived at the courthouse, he kept stalling me for time, saying that everything was still processing, saying that I needed to wait before coming in to complete the paperwork.
+Once I arrived at the courthouse, he kept stalling for time, saying that everything was still processing and saying that I needed to wait before coming in to complete the paperwork.
 While I was waiting, he would come on the line periodically and ask how I was doing.

 How to React to a Fraudulent Call